-Anawan's self-titled full-length offering was released on November 18, 2014.
-The album received praise from multiple press outlets, including from antiTastemaker, which wrote that Anawan "aims for the heart and at the same time impresses the mind with its intricate and inventive arrangements," and PopMatters, which called it "chamber music for a pop-centric generation."
+Anawan's self-titled, full-length offering has received praise from multiple press outlets, including from antiTastemaker, which wrote that Anawan "aims for the heart and at the same time impresses the mind with its intricate and inventive arrangements," and PopMatters, which called it "chamber music for a pop-centric generation."
 In addition, Arena praised the album as "a captivating sound that creates simplicity out of what many would consider complex."

 Anawan (formerly known as TWVE) is a five-piece band based in the waterfront neighborhood of Red Hook, Brooklyn.
 The project of composer and multi-instrumentalist Trevor Wilson, Anawan is a hybrid animal: part avant-garde vocal ensemble and part wildly-experimental pop group.
 Wilson, the de facto leader of the group whose mentor Meredith Monk is but one discernible influence, is a restless and prolific musician who has written and released hundreds of songs.
 In Anawan, Wilson's innovative vocal stylizations are mirrored by the rest of the group, evoking the image of a five-headed beast harmonizing with itself.
 Their third album together, Anawan is the first to be released under the group's new name and has the feel of a debut.
 With the band sounding tighter than ever, Anawan aims for the heart and at the same time impresses the mind with its intricate and inventive arrangements.